Skip to main content

 How do I correct or delete an inaccurate data point?

-If your fitness tracker is making you look too good or too bad, it's easy to set the record straight.
+If you or your fitness tracker made a mistake, it's easy to set the record straight.

 Correct Data Logged via Count.It

-If you simply entered incorrect data via the Count.It manual entry form, that's an easy fix:
+If you entered incorrect data via the Count.It manual entry form, that's an easy fix:

 • Open your activity log, and tap on the activity "card" with the incorrect data.